adauto82/hrf/README.md

 ## TODO

-Maybe it would be nice to have an output bar that gives feedback to the user about the status of the download.
+- Maybe it would be nice to have an output bar that gives feedback to the user about the status of the download.
 So it does not think the program stalled
+- Support HTTP Basic Auth/FTP/SFPT/S3, maybee define subcommands for everyone of them